Why Some Teens Struggle More With Depression in the Winter Months

 - Quique Autrey, LPC

 Winter can be a tough season for many teens.
 The days get shorter, the weather gets colder, and routines often change.
 For some teens, these changes can lead to feeling sad, tired, or even depressed.
 Parents may notice their teen sleeping more, losing interest in things they once enjoyed, or pulling away from friends and family.
-Understanding why winter affects some teens more than others can help families get the right support early.
+Understanding why winter affects some teens more than others can help families get the right support early with teen counseling.

 How Winter Can Affect a Teen’s Mental Health